ttcpavle/Gradient-descent-of-2-argument-function/README.md

 MinimumCalculator uses constant size step vectors while MinimumCalculator2 uses anti-gradient vector itself.
 The second one works better (in my example) since it breaks from loop after smaller number of iterations and the closer it gets to minimum, the more precise is estimation.
 With constant step size an oscillation around minimum is likely to occur.

+This script will actually find stationary points that are candidates for local minimum.
+To find actual local minimum, Hessian matrix determinant should be calculated and cases examined.
+There are also special cases of functions where it is not differentable in some points or function is flat or undefined.
+And also, this script will only find the closest local minimum of given point.